-- A checking account with an early payday feature (up to two days early) and fractional stock rewards (Stock-Back) on eligible transactions
+- A banking account1 with an early direct deposit2 (up to two days early) and Stock-Back® Rewards3 on eligible transactions

 - Varo Bank Account.
 This checking account has an early payday option^ and no-fee overdraft up to $50 when you complete at least five Varo Visa® debit card purchases in each calendar month and receive at least $1,000 in total direct deposits into your account in the same calendar month